arokem/scipy-optimize/04-cross-validation.md

 > ## Learning Objectives {.objectives}
 >
 > * Learners can define and identify overfitting.
-> * Learners can use split-half cross-validation to evaluate model error.
+> * Learners can implement split-half cross-validation to evaluate model error.

 How do we know that a model is *good enough*?